awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 ## MQTT over BLE<a name="ble-demo-mqtt"></a>

-In the MQTT over BLE demo, your microcontroller publishes messages to the AWS IoT cloud through an MQTT proxy\.
+In the MQTT over BLE demo, your microcontroller publishes messages to the AWS Cloud through an MQTT proxy\.

 **To subscribe to a demo MQTT topic**